GRIFFINCollaboration/griffin-dashboard/README.md

 Now visit your experiment's MIDAS status page, login, and you will have the credentials to allow MarkII to talk to the ODB.

+###MIDAS Frontends
+Some dashboard widgets communicate with MIDAS' ODB, and expect certain frontends to be alive and well:

+####CAEN HV
+[The CAEN frontend found here](https://github.com/GRIFFINCollaboration/MIDASfrontends) needs to be built and run, one copy each for each CAEN high voltage crate being used.
+These frontends must be named `HV-0`, `HV-1`, `HV-2`..., and they rely on version >= 5.22 of CAEN's HV wrapper library.

 ##For Developers

 ###Overall Programmatic Logic